Jkelly97/what-would-jesus-do/docs/index.md

 * The to search to passages based on keywords.
 * The ability to save specific passages as "favorites."

+## Summary

+It is current state it is still missing some key functionality.
+As it stands there is a keyword search, but the bible fragment does not include the entire bible as planned.
+The replay function and saving methods are also incomplete.

 ## Intended users

 * Christians who may be struggling with their faith.